LABSS/NetLogo2Mesa/Tutorial.md

     model.run(n_nodes=1000, n_step=10000)
 ```

-and you should see this in python console:
+and you should see this in Python console:

 ```python
 tick: 1594:  15%|█▌        | 1508/10000 [00:08<00:17, 496.61it/s, infected=0]